RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/03-creating-service-and-endpoint.md

 Also click on the **Local Web Browser** tab in the console frame of this browser window, which will open another tab or window of your browser pointing to port 8081 on your client.

+[//]: # CDK > If you are using CDK, simply browse to http://localhost:8081

 ![Local Web Browser Tab](/redhat-middleware-workshops/assets/mono-to-micro-part-2/web-browser-tab.png)

 or use [this](https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/) link.